-This Freezer Meal Recipe roundup has a little something for everyone.
+This roundup has a little something for everyone.
 From soups and chilis, to casseroles, pastas and sandwiches there is something for everyone (even picky little eaters)!

 Freezer Meals – Tips and Tricks

-Making freezer meals can seem overwhelming if you’re not properly prepared!
+Making all these meals at one time can seem overwhelming if you’re not properly prepared!
 These tips and tricks will help you save you time, money and a whole lot of hassle!

 1. Plan Out Your Recipes

 Start by finding recipes you’re excited to be making and that you know your family will eat.
-With this Easy Freezer Meals Round-up, you’re already on your way to finding the perfect recipes for your family!
+Since you already have this round-up of meals, you’re on your way to finding the perfect recipes for your family!
 You’ll find our mom and kids approved family favorites below!

 2. Start Small

 Preparing a month’s worth of meals can seem daunting!
 If you’ve made it this far, I’m confident that you can do this and it will help you find freedom in your cooking routine!
 When you’re starting to make freezer meals, it’s a good idea to start with a single bath of a recipe before your make bulk amounts of it to freeze.
 Why?
 There’s no sense making food that you didn’t end liking.
 Once you know which meals you and your family loves, you can start to prep more in bulk (cutting down on costs, dishes and waste)!

 Once you’ve finalized the recipes you’re going to make, write down the groceries and supplies you’re going to need.
 Don’t forget to add freezer safe storage containers (if you’re planning to use them).